Bookmark and Share

 POLICY

-In keeping with the Project’s mission to engage policymakers and constituents, AHDP works with to policymakers to help inform crucial policy and fiscal decisions:
+In keeping with the project’s mission to engage policymakers and constituents, MOA works with to policymakers to help inform crucial policy and fiscal decisions:

 • November 2011: San Diego’s Health and Human Services Agency, with a budget of over $1.4 billion, is using the human development framework to design and implement innovative policy changes and delivery of health care services and a healthy environment.

-• November 2011: The Federal Reserve System consulted AHDP to expand its knowledge on the inter-connectedness of community development issues and measurement of social capital in low to moderate income communities
+• November 2011: The Federal Reserve System consulted MOA to expand its knowledge on the inter-connectedness of community development issues and measurement of social capital in low to moderate income communities

-• March 2011: AHDP, in partnership with Representative Chris Murphy, gave a Congressional Briefing on the Hill on the findings of The Measure of America 2010-211.
+• March 2011: MOA, in partnership with Representative Chris Murphy, gave a Congressional Briefing on the Hill on the findings of The Measure of America 2010-211.

 • September 2010: Pennsylvania Senator Robert P. Casey Jr. and Massachusetts Representative James McGovern introduced a bill for a streamlined approach to fighting poverty, using the American HD Index.
 The bill envisages American HD Index rankings, rather than criteria derived from the official government poverty line, would determine which communities could apply for innovative block-grant funds.
 The Index would also be used to track progress over time and gauge the effectiveness of the pilot program in tackling multidimensional poverty.